mclearc/webpage/pages/ChambersCFP.md

 Notification of acceptance by late February.
 Accepted submissions will receive a $500 stipend.
 Submissions should be sent by email to Colin McLear at
 <mclear@unl.edu>.

+- See the [conference homepage](http://colinmclear.net/chambers-conference) for further details.